 Don't get uppity with me.

 uppity social climbers who were the biggest snobs in town

-Origin of UPPITY
+Origin and Etymology of uppity

-Seen & Heard
+Seen and Heard

 What made you want to look up uppity?
 Please tell us where you read or heard it (including the quote, if possible).